Become An Educated Consumer By Learning Your HVAC Terms

 - IAQ: Indoor air quality, which is usually worse than outdoor air.

-- NATE: North American Technician Excellence, a nationally-recognized organization that tests and certifies HVAC technicians.
+- NATE: North American Service professional Excellence, a nationally-recognized organization that tests and certifies HVAC service professionals.

 - R-22 vs. R-410A: Two refrigerant types.
 R-22 is commonly called Freon, its trademarked name; this went out of production in 2010.
 R-410A refrigerant is taking its place, since it doesn’t contain chlorine and other harmful chemicals that lead to ozone depletion.